 Some believe decriminalization will lead to less crime.
 In the book “Marijuana Legalization: What Everyone Needs to Know” the author Beau Kilmer counters those claims.
-The author says this is not true since most drug-related crime stems from black markets involving heroin, methamphetamine and cocaine.
+The author says this is not true since most drug-related crime stems from black markets involving heroin, methamphetamine, and cocaine.
 With more resources dedicated to heroin education and treatment, states could see a decrease in crime.

-While there is little doubt that legalizing marijuana has profound socio-economic benefits, debate rages on about marijuana’s impact as a “gateway” drug.
+While there is little doubt that legalizing marijuana has profound socio-economic benefits, the debate rages on about marijuana’s impact as a “gateway” drug.
 Does marijuana lead to heroin use?
 For years, those against marijuana use perpetuated that idea.
 But a 2003 government study, “The Road to Ruin?” concluded that marijuana does not lead to heroin use.
 Yet many remain steadfast in their belief that legalized pot will lead to an increase in heroin use.
 Supporters on both sides have compelling arguments and cite a litany of research to state their ardent beliefs.
 It will take years of research after marijuana is decriminalized across the board before conclusions can be reached about legal pot’s effects on heroin use.
 Proponents of decriminalization can point to myriad studies that show a decrease in the use of “hard” drugs, such as heroin, in states where medical marijuana is prescribed.

 Various studies indicate there are many who believe the decriminalization of marijuana will have a negligible effect on heroin use.
 The main reason disputes marijuana’s long-held distinction as a gateway drug.
-In fact, most marijuana users do not use any other illicit drug, according to the Drug Policy Alliance, which is a broad coalition of businessmen, politicians and entertainers who advance drug policies based on “science, compassion, health and human rights.” (www.drugpolicy.org).
-Another study, cited by the Library of Economics and Liberty website (http://econlog.econlib.org/archives/2014/03/will_legalizing.html) pointed to a 20 percent drop in the number of people being treated for heroin in states when medical marijuana has been made available.
+In fact, most marijuana users do not use any other illicit drug, according to the Drug Policy Alliance, which is a broad coalition of businessmen, politicians, and entertainers who advance drug policies based on “science, compassion, health and human rights.” (www.drugpolicy.org).
+Another study, cited by the Library of Economics and Liberty website (https://econlog.econlib.org/archives/2014/03/will_legalizing.html) pointed to a 20 percent drop in the number of people being treated for heroin in states when medical marijuana has been made available.

-Despite these studies, there is plenty of research, including other study conducted by the U.S. government that maintains marijuana’s role as a gateway drug.
+Despite these studies, there is plenty of research, including another study conducted by the U.S. government that maintains marijuana’s role as a gateway drug.
 The U.S. Drug Enforcement Agency casts doubt on research showing legalized marijuana’s effects on heroin use.
 The DEA points to statistics from The Netherlands, where “coffee shops” have been selling pot legally for years.
-Despite legalization, heroin addiction levels tripled, the DEA claims, adding that marijuana is not as harmless as some believe.
+Despite legalization, heroin addiction levels tripled, the DEA claims, adding that marijuana is not as harmless as some belief.

 Another study gives rise to worries about heroin use among pot smokers.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) surveyed 70,000 Americans aged 12 and older about their drug use during 2012.
 The result showed marijuana and heroin use was on the rise.
 But increased heroin use also was linked to increases in addiction to opiate-based painkillers.